maxron84/MilasMatheTurnier/README.md

 ##### Backend: Async operations on repositories & datamodels in plain C# -> Now with decoupled structure for easier future updates
 ##### Middlelayer: Calculations & userinputvalidations in plain C# -> Also async where I think it is necessary
 ##### Frontend: Simple console application -> Classic procedural style in plain C#
+---
+### What's planned?
+#### Options for security regarding usercredentials and the database via utilizing SecureString type and the .NET Cryptography Library
+#### Other cool stuff like further constraint-options, timers, online interactions with specified usergroups, etc.
+#### Making use of the available libraries (like ASP.NET Core, Blazor Server app, EF Core, ...) to create a full blown architecture, maybe...!